moneytech/browservm.js/README.md

 3. Ethernet (Experimental)
 4. 3D Graphics (Not yet available)

-You can check our the demo page on.
+You can check our the demo page on https://elliott-wen.github.io/browservm.demo/ Use python in your browser today!

 ## How fast is Browservm.js?
 Browservm **in the interpretation mode** is slow.
 A modern CPU has a single-core performance 300 times faster than Browservm.